hashicorp/nomad/website/source/docs/drivers/external/index.html.md

 ## Task Driver Plugins

 Nomad has a plugin system for defining task drivers.
 External task driver plugins will have the same user experience as built in drivers.

 Below is a list of community-supported task drivers you can use with Nomad:

 - [LXC][lxc]
+- [Singularity][singularity]

 [lxc]: /docs/drivers/external/lxc.html
+[singularity]: /docs/drivers/external/singularity.html